llambiel/letsecureme/post.md

 meta_desc: State of the art of a secure web deployment using Let's Encrypt & Nginx
 ---

-In this post we're going to demonstrate how to get the best rating (A+) on the famous [Qualys SSL analyser](https://www.ssllabs.com/ssltest/) and the securityheaders.io [analyser](https://securityheaders.io/) using automated Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.
+This blog details the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and securityheaders.io [securityheaders.io] analysers, using an automated Let's Encrypt certificate.
+All backed by Nginx, our webserver of choice.

 ## Let's Encrypt overview